kurttheviking/egreedy-js/README.md

 **Returns**

-An instance of the egreedy bandit optimization algorithm.
+An instance of the egreedy optimization algorithm.

 **Example**